Skip to content

 try server.addTool(.{

-.description = "Get current weather for a location",
+.description = "Get weather alerts for a US state",

 });